PolkadotOpenSourceGrants/apply/applications/polkabind.md

 ## Development Status

-As mentioned before, [Polkabind](https://github.com/Polkabind/polkabind) started with a community expressed need, and is now a fully implemented and tested PoC that publishes a ready to use Swift package that exposes a simple token transfer functionality.
+As mentioned before, [Polkabind](https://github.com/Polkabind/polkabind) started with a community expressed need, and is now a fully implemented and tested PoC that publishes ready to use Swift and Kotlin packages that exposes a simple token transfer functionality.

 ## Development Roadmap

 This is the overall scope of wallet-level API that Polkabind aims to deliver by the end of a three-month duration.
-The API will be developped in Rust, using Subxt under the hood, and exposed to Swift and Kotlin.
+The API will be developed in Rust, using Subxt under the hood, and exposed to Swift and Kotlin.

 | Category               | Feature / Task                           |
 |------------------------|------------------------------------------|